-Does Blue Cross Blue Shield Cover Addiction Treatment?
+Does Blue Cross Blue Shield Cover Drug and Alcohol Addiction Treatment?

 This act was created to expand mental health and substance abuse coverage for people across the country.
 As a result, many BCBS companies may provide you with affordable coverage, and that is reflected in the pricing.
 For example, an unlimited stay at an approved inpatient treatment center may cost $250 out of pocket.
 For an out-of-network treatment center, you might pay $350 plus a set fee based on your plan allowance.